lupyuen/lupyuen.github.io/src/de2.md

 _Why are Channels 2 and 3 disabled?_

-PinePhone supports 3 Framebuffers, but this demo uses only a single Framebuffer.
+PinePhone supports 3 Framebuffers, but our demo uses only a single Framebuffer.
 (On Channel 1)

 That's why we disabled Channels 2 and 3 for the unused Framebuffers.